hiblaphp/parallel/README.md

 ## Distributed Exception Teleportation

-Hibla "teleports" exceptions from workers back to the parent.
+Hibla Parallel "teleports" exceptions from workers back to the parent.
 It re-instantiates the original exception type and **merges stack traces** so you see exactly where the error originated.
 ```php
 use function Hibla\{parallel, await};